TGD-HW/tgmanGH/docs/Manual/CZ/TGM/TGMmini/md/basic.en.md

 ##Differences to TG Motion on PC
 TGMmini uses TG Motion version 501 or higher.
 Both versions (PC and TGMmini) are compatible.
-The TG Motion operation manual covers the version 501 and is available at [TG Drives website](https://www.tgdrives.cz/en/download/control-systems-pc-and-panels-download/#c471).
+The TG Motion operation manual covers the version 501 and is available at [TG Drives website in the TGMmini section](https://dev025.tgdrives.cz/products/control-systems#downloadsSection).
 Supported
 are up to 64 servo drives and up to 16 I/O units on EtherCAT bus.
 TGMmini contains two CNC modules together with two interpolators.
 There are 8 fast digital inputs (usable for IRC encoder as well), 8 fast